-Bit 0 D0: Reserved bit, can be read or written by the application program.
+Bit 0 D0: Reserved bit, can be read or written

-IC Control Register
+IC Control Registers

-There are also three control registers for the IC interface, SIMC0, SIMC1 and SIMTOC.
+There are three control registers for the IC interface, SIMC0, SIMC1 and SIMTOC.
 The register SIMC0 is used to control the enable/disable function and to set the data transmission clock frequency.
 The SIMC1 register contains the relevant flags which are used to indicate the IC communication status.
-The SIMTOC register is used to control the IC bus time-out function which is described in the IC Time-out Control section.
+Another register, SIMTOC, is used to control the IC time-out function and is described in the corresponding section.